tendermint/atom_one/README.md

 Staked ATOMs are converted to Bonded Share Units.

-The unbonding period shall be 3 weeks.
+The Atom Unbonding Period shall be 3 weeks.

-Redelegation is allowed twice per unbonding period for any delegation.
+Redelegation is allowed twice per Atom Unbonding Period for any delegation.

-Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that height/round/step, with evidence collected during the unbonding period; the penalty shall range from +0% to 100%, the latter when 2/3 of voting power double-signs.
+Double signing at any height/round/step results in slashing penalty that is proportional to the total amount of double signing by all validators for that height/round/step, with evidence collected during the Atom Unbonding Period;
+the penalty shall range from +0% to 100% of the Upper Slashing Limit in linear proportion, the latter when 1/3 of voting power double-signs.

-Complex signing failures (those that require +1/3 to coordinate) shall result in complete slashing.
+Complex signing failures (those that require +1/3 to coordinate) shall result in slashing the Upper Slashing Limit.

+The Upper Slashing Limit shall be 50%.
+This parameter may be increased by a two thirds majority of the Cosmos Hub.
+In cases where there is sufficient evidence of malice and intent, this parameter may be overruled by a simple majority of the Cosmos Hub on a per-case basis up to 100%.

 Liquid staking may only be supported through interchain accounts (aka non-native liquid staking).